tc39/notes/es7/2016-09/sept-29.md

 DT: It'd actually be great to have a different syntax separating the comment and code syntaxes

-FST: Confusion about what appears in comments vs what appears in code?
+EFT: Confusion about what appears in comments vs what appears in code?

 No. But some think it matters what exists in the ecosystem.